mikependon/RepoDB.NET/_posts/2020-04-01-happy-2nd-year-anniversarr.md

 > The IL code can be found [here](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Core/RepoDb/Reflection/DelegateFactory.cs), but it is not being used by the library now.
 We are now using the `Linq-Based` compiler (can be found [here](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Core/RepoDb/Reflection/FunctionFactory.cs)).

-The next day, I came to office early and check-in the RepoDb codes in our internal repository.
+The next day, I came to office early and check-in the RepoDb code snippets in our internal repository.
 Few minutes after, I broadcasted an email to all the developers of Orsted A/S at Kuala Lumpur, Malaysia without knowing the effect of it.

 I received much criticism from various architects the same day (ie: re-inventing the wheel, too much ambitious, etc).